Bournemouth Winter Gardens: History

 The initial exhibitions were not popular enough to keep the business afloat, and after several closures and re-openings it was decided to try and make it a dedicated music venue.
 It was first used as a concert hall in 1893, and meant that Bournemouth was the first municipal town to regularly provide music.
 Visiting conductors included Edward Elgar, Hubert Parry, Jean Sibelius and Gustav Holst.
 The building was home to the Bournemouth Municipal Orchestra between 1895 and 1929, after which time concerts were transferred to Pavilion Theatre (Bournemouth).

 This structure was demolished in 1935 and replaced by a conventional brick building two years later, originally designed as a bowling centre.
 After World War II, the building was adapted for use as a concert hall as it had good acoustics.
 Along with other entertainment, it was the principal performing venue of the Municipal Orchestra until 1954.
 The renamed Bournemouth Symphony Orchestra remained in residence until 1979, when the orchestra moved its concerts to The Lighthouse.

 The Winter Gardens was popular with pop and rock groups from the 1960s onward.
 The Beatles performed at the Winter Gardens on 16 November 1963, and the show was filmed by CBS that was telecast a week later.
 The Rolling Stones played the venue on 23 August 1964; the planned support group, The Paramounts missed the gig due to a van breakdown.
-Jimi Hendrix performed at the Winter Gardens in 1967, T. Rex and King Crimson in 1971, Pink Floyd in 1972, Elton John in both 1972 and 1973, David Bowie and Wings in 1973 and Queen in 1974.
+Jimi Hendrix performed at the Winter Gardens in 1967, T. Rex, Deep Purple and King Crimson in 1971, Pink Floyd in 1972, Elton John in both 1972 and 1973, David Bowie, Mott the Hoople and Wings in 1973 and Queen in 1974.
+Whitesnake and Magnum (band) played the venue in November 1978.

 Rolf Harris had a summer residence at the Gardens, as did Morecambe and Wise, Bob Hope and Jack Benny.
 The venue also occasionally showed films and wrestling matches.
 In 1997, the theatre saw a meeting of football fans concerned with saving the debt-ridden A.F.C.
 Bournemouth.
 However, by this time, the theatre was in decline.
 Music groups preferred bigger venues and there was an excessive number of theatres in the town.